Application of Ultraviolet Light and MilStop to Restrict Powdery Mildew Infestation in Vegetable Greenhouses

 Exposure of plants to UV-light delays spores’ germination and causes an increased resistance to plant pathogens by promoting the concentration of antimicrobial substances, such as, terpenoids.
 It was observed that exposure to UV light can reduce the powdery mildew impacts up to 41% in strawberry greenhouses.
 Research has shown that UV-B radiation increased radish root mass and contents of chlorophyll, carotenoids, and total proteins (Nithia et al., 2005), whereas it reduced carrot fresh mass and total biomass in lettuce (Paul et al., 2012).
 Literature is scant on the effect of UV radiation on vitamins and synthesis of secondary metabolites in vegetables.
 Scientists observed that ascorbic acid (vitamin C) concentration was increased when linden leaves were exposed to UV-B for a short period of time, but it was decreased with a long-term UV-B exposure in soybean (Majer and Hideg, 2012b; Ambasht and Agrawal, 2003).

 Exploring new pest management techniques with lower environmental impacts is crucially needed for profitable and sustainable organic farming.
-In this partnership research project, we will evaluate an integrated management approach to reduce powdery mildew severity by using two suppression techniques including 1) seedling exposure to UV-lights and 2) application of a biocompatible fungicide.
+In this partnership research project, we will evaluate an integrated management approach to reduce powdery mildew severity by using two suppression techniques: 1) seedling exposure to UV-lights and 2) application of a biocompatible fungicide.
 In this study, we will expose infested lettuce seedlings to UV-lights to control powdery mildew before transplanting.
 This will be combined with the application of MilStop (80% potassium bicarbonate fungicide labeled for the use in organic production) to reduce powdery mildew infestation in vegetable greenhouses.
 Although this proposed approach is designed to combat powdery mildew as the main disease, it can also have an impact on other major pathogens in greenhouses.
-Although the effectiveness of these methods was previously assessed on different crops, to the best of our knowledge, the combined effect of these two methods on suppression of powdery mildew on lettuce growth, yield and nutrient quality has not been investigated yet.
+Though the effectiveness of these methods was previously assessed on different crops, to the best of our knowledge, the combined effect of these two methods on suppression of powdery mildew on lettuce growth, yield and nutrient quality has not been investigated yet.

-In this study, Rodale Institute is partnering with Pocono Organics to evaluate the effect of this proposed integrated pest management approach on powdery mildew infestation over three growing seasons of lettuce.
+In this study, Rodale Institute partnered with Pocono Organics to evaluate the effect of this proposed integrated pest management approach on powdery mildew infestation over three growing seasons of lettuce.
 The outcomes of this project will help growers to adapt a new integrated pest management approach to control microbial diseases in their vegetable greenhouses while reduce the need for using synthetic pesticides.
 This can increase productivity and profitability of greenhouse vegetable production, create a safer workplace for farmers and labors, and guarantee the production of healthful food to support human health.

 Cooperators